 Fever and tender hepatomegaly are the most common signs.
 A palpable mass need not be present.
 Midepigastric tenderness, with or without a palpable mass, is suggestive of left hepatic lobe involvement.

 Decreased breath sounds in the right basilar lung zones, with signs of atelectasis and effusion on examination or radiologically, may be present.
-A pleural or hepatic friction rub can be associated with diaphragmatic irritation or inflammation of Glisson capsule.
+A pleural or hepatic friction rub can be associated with diaphragmatic irritation or Glisson capsule inflammation.

 Jaundice may be present in as many as 25% of cases and usually is associated with biliary tract disease or the presence of multiple abscesses.